lewesche/RC_Car/README.md

 # RC_Car

 Building an Arduino powered RC car.
 Hoping to eventually turn this into more than an RC car at some point (autonomy? camera/laser with gimbal?).
 Mostly just trying to keep track of files for myself as of now, but feel free to use any of this.
-CAD is done in Solidworks/Onshape (free option), most parts are designed to be 3D printed.
+CAD is done in Solidworks/Onshape (free option) and most parts are designed to be 3D printed.
 Code could be a useful reference for PWM control/radio communication.

 ## Hardware